informalsystems/hermes/scripts/gm/README.md

   configuration.
 * `add_to_hermes` - this node should be part of the hermes config.
 * `network`
+  * This is a sub-sections-only variable.
+It will be ignored in the `global` section.
-  * Only in subsections: Define the network (the validator connection) for the full node.
+  * Defines the network (the validator connection) for the full node.
   * **Mandatory for full nodes**, does not exist for validator nodes.
+* `hermes_binary`
+  * Optional variable.
+  * Path to the `hermes` binary to use.
+  * Only used in the `hermes` sub-commands.
+  * This is a global-only variable.
+It will be ignored in sub-sections.
+* `hermes_config`
+  * Optional variable.
+  * The hermes configuration file path.
+  * Only used in the `hermes` sub-commands.
+  * This is a global-only variable.
+It will be ignored in sub-sections.

 Note: the user is welcome to create additional nodes outside the scope of `gm` on the local machine but `gm` will only manage nodes that are added to the configuration file.